epignatelli/helx/README.md

 1. Reliable
 2. Interpretable
 3. Modular
+4. Back-end agnostic
-4. Co-created, community-driven and agreed upon
+5. Co-created, community-driven and agreed upon

 To achieve this, we provide a stable **front-end interfaces** while remaining **agnostic** to the **backends** used by these components: